Fourie du Preez

-Petrus Fourie du Preez (/af/; born 24 March 1982) is a South African former professional rugby union player who played as a scrum-half for the Bulls between 2001 and 2011, and for Suntory Sungoliath in Japan from 2011 to 2016.
-He represented South Africa from 2004 to 2015, earning 76 caps and scoring 16 tries.
-Du Preez played in three Rugby World Cup tournaments and was a central figure in South Africa’s victory at the 2007 Rugby World Cup.
+Petrus Fourie du Preez (/af/; born 24 March 1982) is a South African former professional rugby union player who played as a scrum-half for the Bulls between 2001 and 2011 and the Suntory Sungoliath between 2011 and 2016.
+He represented South Africa from 2004 to 2015, earning 76 Test caps and scoring 16 tries.
+Du Preez played in three Rugby World Cup tournaments and was a central figure in South Africa's victory at the 2007 Rugby World Cup.

-Du Preez enjoyed a decorated career, winning the World Rugby Under 21 Championship in 2002, three Currie Cup titles (2003, 2004, 2009), three Super Rugby titles (2007, 2009, 2010), and two Tri Nations championships (2004, 2009).
-He was named SA Rugby Player of the Year twice, in 2006 and 2009, and received a nomination for IRB Player of the Year in 2006.
+Du Preez won the 2002 IRB Under-21 World Championship, three Currie Cup titles (2003, 2004, 2009), three Super 14 titles (2007, 2009, 2010), and two Tri Nations Series championships (2004, 2009).
+He was named SA Rugby Player of the Year twice, in 2006 and 2009, and was a nominee for the IRB Player of the Year award in 2006.
+He is often ranked among the leading scrum-halves of the professional era.

-Considered one of the greatest scrum-halves of the professional era, Du Preez is widely praised for his tactical mastery, kicking precision and game management, and is frequently cited by players, coaches and analysts as one of the finest Springboks of all time.

 Early life

 Du Preez was born in Pretoria, South Africa.
-He is the son of Fourie du Preez Snr, a former eighthman who represented Northern Transvaal in the 1960s and 1970s and who also worked as a chartered accountant.
-He is also the nephew of former Springbok great Frik du Preez.
+He is the son of Fourie du Preez Snr, a former eighthman who represented Northern Transvaal and worked as a chartered accountant, and the nephew of former Springbok Frik du Preez.

-Du Preez grew up as a lifelong Blue Bulls supporter.
-His father bought season tickets at Loftus Versfeld for him as a child, allowing him to attend matches almost every weekend—an experience Du Preez later credited as shaping his deep connection to the team.
+Du Preez grew up a Blue Bulls supporter.
+His father bought season tickets at Loftus Versfeld, allowing him to attend matches almost every weekend, an experience he later credited with shaping his connection to the team.

-He attended Afrikaanse Hoër Seunskool (Affies), where he emerged as one of the leading schoolboy scrumhalves of his province.
+He attended Afrikaanse Hoër Seunskool (Affies), where he became one of the leading schoolboy scrum-halves of his province.
 Du Preez represented the Blue Bulls at Craven Week, though he was not selected for the South African Schools team.